4Parasonic2/dtu_mlops/s1_development_environment/README.md

 - ![](../figures/icons/terminal.png){align=right : style="height:100px;width:100px"}

-    Learn the basics of the command lines, and how to use it to navigate your file system and run programs.
+    Learn the basics of the command linesssss, and how to use it to navigate your file system and run programs.

     [:octicons-arrow-right-24: M1: Command line](command_line.md)